 Brokerage fees

-The Endowus 0.4% annual fee adds significant compounded erosion.
-The SRS tax arbitrage is real — you save at your 18-22% marginal rate during accumulation and pay back at only ~3.76% effective during withdrawal (thanks to the 50% concession + progressive rates on a smaller base).
-This should be worth ~$400k over a lifetime; however, the 0.4% annual fee compounds to erode almost exactly that amount, leaving SRS essentially breakeven.
-If we simply made the Endowus fee 0% (i.e. if there was some way to get equivalent outside-SRS rate of return to inside-SRS), SRS would win by ~$400k:
+The Endowus 0.4% management fee + 0.29% expense ratio adds significant compounded erosion.
+The SRS tax arbitrage is real - you save at your 18-22% marginal rate during accumulation and pay back at only ~3.2% effective during withdrawal (thanks to the 50% concession + progressive rates on a smaller base).
+This should be worth ~$400k over a lifetime; however, the combined 0.69% annual fee drag compounds to erode more than that amount, leaving SRS net-negative.

 | Year | Liquidity with full SRS contribution | Liquidity with zero SRS contribution | Difference |